 Figure 2: The World of Models

 What is carried out in this paper is the starting point for many things to follow.
-In sequel we point out some unsettled problems and several interesting research directions.
+In sequel we point out some problems, unsettled in this paper, and several interesting research directions.

 7.1.
 Unsettled Problem